kirkmadera/forge-framework-docs/quick-start/module-example.md

 @todo Remove the requirement to include the "controllers" node and fall back to the DI
       container.
-@todo Add generic catch-all route module/controller/action and remove the route entirely
-      from this module config.

 ## Create the Controller